 - ¼ cup Enjoy Life mini chocolate chips

 - In a large bowl, mix oil, sugar, vanilla, and milk.
-In another bowl, combine flour, oats, baking soda, baking powder, and cinnamon.
+In another bowl, combine flour, oats, baking soda, baking powder, cinnamon, and salt.
 Add the dry mixture to the wet ingredients and mix to combine.
 Stir in chocolate chips.
 Let mixture stand 30 minutes in refrigerator.

 - 15 servings: Per serving: 143 calories; 7.3 (g) fat; 19 (g) carbs; 1.5 (g) protein; 11 (g) sugar

 Chocolate covered Graham Crackers